Rishthegreat/Notes/School/Roaring 20s.md

 - In 1919, there is a lot of unrest after the war
 	- High inflation
 	- Labor strikes
-- The Bolshevik revolution in
+- The Bolshevik revolution in Russia causes fear in Americans about radical socialist groups
+	- The Red Scare is about how Americans feared that the radical socialists would try to take over the US
+- Due to this, many American citizens were deported to Russia due to fear of them being radical and connects to the IWW